-Mission: Wilson's Mission is to provide a school-wide education that will equip all students for success at the university level.
+Wilson's mission is to provide an AVID school-wide education that will create

 Vision: At Wilson we will utilize research-based strategies and a collaborative curriculum that will hold students to high academic standards with social and emotional support that enures all students will be respectful citizens of a global society.